Canada Pension Plan: Quebec Pension Plan

 Quebec is the only province that opted out of the CPP upon its formation in 1965; the government of Quebec runs its own pension program.
 The Quebec Pension Plan (QPP; Régime des rentes du Québec; RRQ) is Quebec's version of the Canada Pension Plan.
 The QPP is managed by Retraite Québec, which was formed from a merger of the Commission administrative des régimes de retraite et d'assurances (CARRA) and the Régie des rentes du Québec (RRQ) in 2016.
 Closely mirroring the CPP, the QPP is a contributory earnings-related pension plan that pays benefits in the event of the earner becoming disabled, retiring, or dying.
 Both Quebec and the federal tax benefits are paid from the QPP.

 Increase in contribution rate

 The QPP's contribution rate was 9.9% prior to 2012.
 In accordance with the 2011–12 Budget of the Government of Quebec, the contribution rate was increased by 0.15% per year for six years from 2012 to 2017.
 Consequently, the contribution rate increased to 10.8% for 2017 and subsequent years.
+The QPP contribution rate was reduced to 10.6% in 2026.